 UN International Day for Overcoming Poverty

-“Wherever men and women are condemned to live in extreme poverty, human rights are violated.
+“Wherever men and women are condemned to live in poverty, human rights are violated.

-The day is a platform for people living in poverty to speak out about their lives and struggles and to invite others to join them in the fight to end poverty.
+The day is an opportunity for people living in poverty to speak out about their lives and struggles and to invite others to join them in overcoming poverty.
 In the words of one participant:

 “It’s our day.
 We can say what we have in our hearts without shame, without embarrassment.”